Adobe-Experience-Cloud/analytics-io-lab/sections/s4_trended_data/README.md

 Objectives
 ----
-* Learn the two different ways to run a trended report ** Trend a metric over a date range
+* Learn the two different ways to run a trended report
-** Trend a metric for specific dimension values over a date range
 * Understand the data format for requesting trended data

 Instructor Demo - Running a report with a time granularity as dimension